python/cpython/Doc/tutorial/errors.rst

 * If no exception occurs, the *except clause* is skipped and execution of the :keyword:`try` statement is finished.

-* If an exception occurs during execution of the *try clause*, the rest of the clause is skipped.
+* If an exception occurs during execution of the :keyword:`try` clause, the rest of the clause is skipped.
 Then if its type matches the exception named after the :keyword:`except` keyword, the *except clause* is executed, and then execution continues after the *try/except* block.